As Virus Cases Rise, Another Contagion Spreads Among the Vaccinated: Anger - Bioreports

 The Department of Veterans Affairs on Monday required that 115,000 on-site health care workers be vaccinated in the next two months, the first federal agency to order a mandate.
 Nearly 60 major medical organizations, including the American Medical Association and the American Nurses Association, on Monday called for mandatory vaccination of all health care workers.

-“It’s time to start blaming the unvaccinated folks, not the regular folks,” a frustrated Gov. Kay Ivey, Republican of Alabama, told reporters last week.
+“It’s time to start blaming the unvaccinated folks, not the regular folks,” a frustrated Kay Ivey, the Republican governor of Alabama, told reporters last week.
 “It’s the unvaccinated folks that are letting us down.”

 There is little doubt that the United States has reached an inflection point.
-According to a database maintained by The bioreports, 57 percent of Americans ages 12 and older are fully vaccinated.
-Eligible Americans are receiving 537,000 doses per day on average, an 84 percent decrease from the peak of 3.38 million in early April.
+According to a database maintained by The bioreports, 57% of Americans ages 12 and older are fully vaccinated.
+Eligible Americans are receiving 537,000 doses a day on average, an 84% decrease from the peak of 3.38 million in early April.

 As a result of lagging vaccination and lifted restrictions, infections are rising.
-As of Sunday, the country was seeing 52,000 new cases daily, on average, a 170 percent increase over the previous two weeks.
+As of Sunday, the country was seeing 52,000 new cases daily, on average, a 170% increase over the previous two weeks.
 Hospitalization and death rates are increasing, too, although not as quickly.

 Communities from San Francisco to Austin, Texas, are recommending that vaccinated people wear masks again in public indoor settings.
-Citing the spread of the more contagious Delta variant of the virus, the counties of Los Angeles and St. Louis, Mo., have ordered indoor mask mandates.
+Citing the spread of the more contagious delta variant of the virus, the counties of Los Angeles and St. Louis have ordered indoor mask mandates.

 For many Americans who were vaccinated months ago, the future is beginning to look grim.
 Frustration is straining relations even within closely knit families.